What Is HRA, HRA Exemption, And Calculation?

 There might be a situation where your employer does not provide HRA, or you are a self-employed tax-paying individual.

-In such a case, taxpayers can still claim a deduction through HRA for self employed category under Section 80GG (Income Tax Act) provisions if they pay house rent.
+In such a case, taxpayers can still claim a deduction through HRA for self employed category under Section 80GG (Income Tax Act) provisions if they pay house rent2.
 However, a taxpayer needs to fulfil certain conditions:

 • You are salaried or self-employed.